alextelespanwork/git-cheats/README.md

 5--discarding all local commits on this branch [Removing local commits]
-* git reset --hard origin/master [if local branch is master] 6--revert a commit already pushed to a remote repository
+* git reset --hard origin/master [if local branch is master]

+6--revert a commit already pushed to a remote repository
 * git revert ab12cd15

 ## Delete a previous commit from local branch and remote branch:
-1-- deleting that commit from local branch
+1--deleting that commit from local branch
 *git reset --hard HEAD~1

 2--for deleting from remote branch, both the above and the following must be executed
 * git push origin HEAD –force

 ## Remove local git merge:
 Master branch merged with a newly working branch phase2:
 * git status
-- On branch master
+* --On branch master
 * git merge phase2
 * git status
-- On branch master
+* --On branch master
-- Your branch is ahead of 'origin/master' by 8 commits.
+* --Your branch is ahead of 'origin/master' by 8 commits.

 1--to remove the merge
 * git reset --hard origin/master
     OR
 * git reset --hard HEAD~8
     OR
 * git reset --hard 9a88396f51e2a068bb7 [this is the one that was present before all your merge commits happened]